legendu-net/blog/misc/content/2013-10-21-pdftk-tips.markdown

         # after fill in fileds in the FDF file, run the following command
         pdftk i9.pdf fill_form data.fdf output i9_2.pdf

+    If the PDF form to fill in using `pdftk` is encrypted, you have to decrypt it first.
+    [SmallPDF](http://smallpdf.com/) is a good online service,
+    which can help you unlock PDF documents if you don't have the encryption password.

+    Notice that some PDF forms (e.g., time card, I-9 form, etc.) cannot be saved (only a blank copy can be saved). after filled in using Adobe Reader.
+    `pdftk` provides a solution to this problem.

 2. Extract pages (from 149 to 186)
     from the PDF file "training.pdf"